haasn/libplacebo/README.md

 routines which libplacebo exports:

-- `shaders/colorspace.h`: Shader routines for decoding and transforming colors, tone mapping, and so forth.
+- `shaders/colorspace.h`: Shader routines for decoding and transforming colors, tone mapping, dithering, and so forth.
-- `shaders/sampling.h`: Shader routines for various algorithms that sample from images. **NOTE**: Currently only includes debanding, but will be expanded to also include various upscaling functions in the near future.
+- `shaders/sampling.h`: Shader routines for various algorithms that sample from images, such as debanding and scaling.

 ### Tier 3 (shader dispatch)